IS YOUR DEBT TO INCOME RATIO LOW ENOUGH TO SUPPORT THE LOAN FOR THE CURRENT MORTGAGE, A NEW MORTGAGE, AND ALL OF YOUR OTHER DEBT?

 If your plan is to find a tenant for your current home, before you buy the next place, and this approach is acceptable to your lender, then it's likey you will have to have interim housing before you can find and close on the next property.
 In markets with low inventory, this could mean you might be in interim housing for at least 2-3 months and potentially it could be longer than a year before you find and close on the next place!

-In either scenario though, lenders will typically only include only 75% of the rental income when caculating your debt to income ratio.
-What all of this means is your income will typically need to be substatially greater, perhaps twice as much as typical, to buy a another house with two or more mortgages in place on all properties.
+In either scenario though, lenders will typically only include only 75% of the rental income when calculating your debt to income ratio.
+What all of this means is your income will typically need to be substantially greater, perhaps twice as much as typical, to buy a another house with two or more mortgages in place on all properties.

 Demand For Rentals, Similar To Your Property, In The Area Is Weak

-If there is not data within the last six to 12 months, showing both an acceptable days on market and final lease amounts for very comparable properties, in the same area, that would support ideally covering all of your mortgage payments, real estate taxes, hoa fees and forseeable required repair costs meaning it's not likely you will have a postive cash flow then it likely makes more sense to sell vs lease your property.
-While appreciation can offset some of the need for postitive cashflow, the need to sell vs lease only becomes more critically important if the propery is not expected to appreciate much or at all during the time you will have it leased.
+If there is not data within the last six to 12 months, showing both an acceptable days on market and final lease amounts for very comparable properties, in the same area, that would support ideally covering all of your mortgage payments, real estate taxes, HOA fees and foreseeable required repair costs meaning it's not likely you will have a positive cash flow then it likely makes more sense to sell vs lease your property.
+While appreciation can offset some of the need for positive cashflow, the need to sell vs lease only becomes more critically important if the property is not expected to appreciate much or at all during the time you will have it leased.
 For some folks, having an investment that's actually loosing money could add some value.
-So, part of your evaluation should include conversatons with your CPA and financial advisors.
+So, part of your evaluation should include conversations with your CPA and financial advisors.

 The Thought Of Being A Landlord Does Not Excite You